 Research has shown that in educational settings, sending pop-up and push notifications like these can increase student retention by up to 18%.

 Progress indicators, like the example below, help students know exactly how much work they’ve already completed, and how much is left to go.
-Studies have shown that progress indicators like these, can increase user focus, enjoyment, and users overwhelming prefer an experience that includes this element.
+Studies have shown that progress indicators like these, can increase user focusenjoyment, and users overwhelmingly prefer platforms that include these elements.

 Source: Coursera.org